 A multi-year, interdisciplinary study and interactive tool to better understand the costs and impacts associated with investment in the nation’s aging energy infrastructure.

-Introduction: The world is undergoing a variety of energy transitions as a result of demographic, economic, climatic, technological, and social forces that are shifting how we acquire and utilize energy.
-These transitions will result in trillions of dollars of infrastructure investment by 2050.
-However, it is currently unclear what infrastructure will be needed in coming years and how different transitions will impact existing public and private stakeholders.
-Consequently, it is possible we will make long-lasting infrastructure investments without understanding the full range of costs and impacts.
-This work intends to inform those investments by creating decision support tools about and providing an extensive look at how future energy services are provided and energy resources are produced, moved, and consumed throughout the United States.
+The world is undergoing a variety of transitions as a result of demographic, economic, climatic, technological, and social forces that are shifting how we acquire and utilize energy.
+These transitions will result in trillions of dollars of infrastructure investment in the United States by 2050.
+However, there is a striking lack of consensus on what infrastructure will be needed and the optimal pathways for public and private stakeholders.
+Consequently, we risk making permanent investments without understanding the full implications of costs and impacts.
+This research effort intends to better inform those choices by creating a framework and unique tools to explore how future energy services will be provided and how energy resources are produced, moved, and consumed throughout the U.S.

 Energy Futures Dashboard